pclaesen/blockchain-developer-bootcamp-final-project/README.md

  - The bank
  - The government

 Banks, payment providers and other actors in the financial world can do a quick API call to get onchain data.
 The only thing needed is the company account number (VAT number in Europe for example).
-Input the VAT number of your supplier, get a list of the correct (verified) bank account numbers with an API call and the payer is absolutely sure he's paying his supplier.
+One can input the VAT number of their supplier to get a list of verified bank account numbers using an API call.
+This provides peace of mind by ensuring payment is going to the correct supplier.

 # Current workflow